edgelesssys/marblerun/docs/docs/building-services/occlum.md

 },
 ```

-will allow you both to embed the expected default values during build time, but also let the user/host system change them during run time when a non-default Coordinator configuration is used.
+This will allow you to embed the expected default values during build time.
+It also lets the user/host system change them during run time when a non-default Coordinator configuration is used.

 ### Resource limits
 The premain process is written in Go.
 The enclave needs to have enough resources for the Go runtime, plus additional memory to launch your application.